Euro zone headed for recession, China, U.S. struggle

 "The indicators taken as a whole indicate a material slowdown in the pace of the world economy," said economist Philip Shaw at Investec.

 Whether that will be enough to provoke more action from central banks remained unclear, though.
-The European Central Bank is expected to cut interest rates next week, but analysts do not expect it to start a bond-buying program to reduce borrowing costs for troubled governments. <ECILT/EU>
+The European Central Bank is expected to cut interest rates next week, but analysts do not expect additional steps to stimulate lending. <ECILT/EU>

 St. Louis Fed President James Bullard on Thursday said the pace of U.S. growth would have to worsen more significantly before the Fed acted.
 "Going along at this slow pace is not enough to justify gigantic action," he said.